-The Hope Brook mine produced 752,163 ounces of gold between 1987 and 1997 at yearly calculated gold head grades ranging between a high of 4.3 g/t in 1987 and a low of 3.0 g/t in the year of mine closure, to a high of US\$446 per ounce in 1987, the first year of reported production statistics.
+The Hope Brook mine produced 752,163 ounces of gold between 1987 and 1997 at yearly calculated gold head grades ranging between a high of 4.3 g/t in 1987 and a low of 3.0 g/t in 1995.
+During this period, market pricing for gold ranged between a low of US\$331.29 in 1997, the year of mine closure, to a high of US\$446 per ounce in 1987, the first year of reported production statistics.
 Both open pit and underground mining methods were used, with the majority of production coming from underground operations.
 Conventional processing was used for beneficiation of most processed ore but much of the initial mined production from an open pit was processed by heap leaching.

-1995.
-During this period, market pricing for gold ranged between a low of US\$331.29 in 1997, the reference gold price of US\$1200 per ounce used in this report is nearly three times the maximum price seen during Hope Brook's operational period.
+Current market pricing for gold is substantially higher than that seen between 1987 and 1997 and the reference gold price of US\$1200 per ounce used in this report is nearly three times the maximum price seen during Hope Brook's operational period.
 It is also lower than the current three year trailing average gold price of US\$1,600 per troy ounce.
 Resource gold grades of the current estimate are comparable to those originally defined for the deposit prior to initiation of mining.
-However, the current resource statement gold cut-off grade of 3.0 g/t is higher than the
+However, the current resource statement gold cut-off grade of 3.0 g/t is higher than the 2.0 g /t gold cut-off used in original estimates generated prior to production.